17 Best Portuguese Desserts

 #7 Baba de Camelo

-Baba de Camelo has a strange name, it means Camel’s drool, not very appealing, but don’t judge it by its name.
+Baba de Camelo has a strange name—it means Camel’s drool—not very appealing, but don’t judge it by its name.
 It is mouthwatering.
-This desert is a mousse of cooked condensed milk, similar to the Hispanic dulce de leche.
-It is very simple and easy to do – You only need to cook condensed milk and eggs, and then top it with toasted almonds.
+This dessert is a mousse of cooked condensed milk, similar to the Hispanic dulce de leche.
+It is very simple and easy to make—you only need to cook condensed milk and eggs and then top it with toasted almonds.

-Legend says that the origin of this dessert was of a lady that was receiving guests and invented this recipe with the ingredients she had at home.
-The result was a soft, camel dessert, as she didn’t have enough dessert for all her guests she named it Baba de Camelo, to discourage her guests from eating it all.
+Legend says that this dessert’s origin is a lady who was receiving guests and invented it with the ingredients she had at home.
+The result was a soft camel dessert.
+As she didn’t have enough for all her guests, she named it Baba de Camelo to discourage them from eating it all.

 Baba de Camelo is widely served as a dessert in typical Portuguese Restaurants.